 Woman recovering, dog needs surgery after both were shot in Anne Arundel County

-BALTIMORE - A woman and her dog are recovering after being shot outside of a shopping center Sunday evening in Anne Arundel County.
+BALTIMORE - A woman and her dog are recovering after they were shot during an evening walk Sunday in Anne Arundel County.

 The dog, a nine-month-old named Raven, will need surgery after she was shot in her leg.

-The shooting happened around 6 p.m. in the 5000 block of Ritchie Highway in Brooklyn Park.
+The shooting happened around 6 p.m. at the Brooklyn Park Plaza n the 5000 block of Ritchie Highway in Brooklyn Park.

 While the woman is expected to recover, the man who is helping to care for the dog said Raven's leg may have to be amputated.